junxit/us-congress-bills-115/metadata.md

 - 2018-03-19 — Mr. Lamborn moved to suspend the rules and pass the bill.
 - 2018-03-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 3 (Roll no. 115). (text: CR H1677)
 - 2018-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 385 - 3 (Roll no. 115).(text: CR H1677)
+- 2018-03-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.